JuliaLang/julia/stdlib/Pkg3/docs/src/index.md

 your developers and ops teams quickly and easily without having to wait for an upstream patch to be accepted and published.
-Once the upstream fix is accepted, just upgrade your dependency to the new official `v1.2.4` version which includes the fix and you're back on an official upstream version of the dependency.
+Once the upstream fix is accepted, just upgrade your dependency to the new official `v1.2.4` version which includes the fix and you’re back on an official upstream version of the dependency.

 ## Glossary